Click HERE for ANTI-RACISM resources

 "Pursuing extended techniques with style and even levity" (An Earful)

 New York and Boston-based soprano Corrine Byrne has quickly become a sought-after interpreter of repertoire from the Medieval to the Baroque era, and of music by today's most daring composers.
-Byrne is a co-founder of Ensemble Musica Humana, The Byrne:Kozar:Duo, and regularly collaborates with Polyphemus and the Westchester Oratorio Society; Byrne most recently appeared as a soloist with the Lake George Music Festival Orchestra, the Kansas City Baroque Consortium, West Shore Symphony, New York Session Symphony, the UMass Bach Festival, Mountainside Baroque, and the Harrisburg Choral Society.
-She is a proud member of Beyond Artists, and supports the Dana Farber Cancer Institute and South Shore Habitat for Humanity.
+Byrne is a co-founder of Ensemble Musica Humana and The Byrne:Kozar:Duo, and regularly collaborates with Lorelei Ensemble, Emmanuel Music, Cut Circle, Symphony New Hampshire and the Connecticut Early Music Society.
+Byrne most recently appeared as a soloist with the American Classical Orchestra, the New York City Chamber Orchestra at Carnegie Hall, the Boston Symphony Orchestra Chamber Players, Lake George Music Festival Orchestra, the the Harvard Radcliff Collegium Musicum, and as an ensemble member with Boston Ballet with Lorelei Ensemble.
+She is a proud member of Beyond Artists, and supports South Shore Habitat for Humanity and Cares Foundation.

 photography by Jessica Osber